Professor of English

 “The Microphone Erotic.”
 From Curlers to Chainsaws: Women Writers and Their Machines.
-Lansing, MI: Michigan State University Press.
-Forthcoming 2016.
+Lansing, MI: Michigan State University Press, 2016: 192 – 201.

 “Whisker Meditations.”
-Nothing to Declare: Flash Sequence Anthology.
-Buffalo, NY: White Pine Press.
-Forthcoming 2016.
+Nothing to Declare: A Guide to the Flash Sequence.
+Buffalo, NY: White Pine Press, 2016. [reprint]

 “Not All There.”
 Prairie Gold: An Anthology of the American Heartland.
 Ice Cube Press, 2014.

 “After the Fire.”
 The Normal School: A Literary Magazine.
 5.2 (2012): 37-39.

 “Whisker Meditations.”
 Georgetown Review.
 13.1 Spring/ 2012: 98-100.

 “Ephemera.”
 Cream City Review.
 36.1 Spring/Summer 2012: 207-218.